O. Max Gardner Award

 Recommendations for NC State’s nominee for this award are made to the Chancellor by the O. Max Gardner Award Administrative Advisory Committee.

 The deadline for institutional nominations to the UNC Board of Governors is October 14, 2022 and is based on information to be received from the UNC Board of Governors.

 Recognition and Award

 The award will be presented at a spring UNC Board of Governors meeting and carries with it a $20,000 prize.
 If NC State’s nominee receives the award, that person will also be honored at NC State’s Celebration of Faculty Excellence, followed that evening by the lighting red of the NC State Memorial Bell Tower.
-The recipient will be publicized in UNC-BOG media and NC State media.
+The recipient will also be recognized at spring Commencement and publicized in NC State media and UNC-BOG media.